biosaxs-dev/molass-develop/chapters/11/ai_assisted.md

 [^1]: We say simply "GitHub Copilot" to mean "GitHub Copilot or another AI assistant" for brevity.

-[^2]: In the context of AI, "instruction" is often referred to as a "prompt" and can also mean a question or request given to the AI assistant to guide its response.
+[^2]: In the context of AI, an "instruction" is often referred to as a "prompt" and can also mean a question or request given to the AI assistant to guide its response.